BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Further Analysis

 \subsection{Analysis of Structural Inductive Biases}

-We design three pattern-constrained generative tasks to evaluate locality-aware structural learning.
+We design three pattern-constrained generative tasks as a controlled diagnostic to evaluate locality-aware structural learning, complementing the real-music evaluation in Section~\ref{sec:exp_metrics}.
 For each task, we train models on synthetic data exhibiting a common pattern, using BEAT or REMI under the same architecture and hyperparameters.
 During generation, we measure how well the outputs capture the designated patterns.
-Higher pattern accuracy indicates stronger locality-aware representation learning and structural understanding, which are crucial for generating well-structured and plausible results.
+To isolate the structural advantage of beat-wise tokenization from the orthogonal effect of pitch-encoding choice, we use absolute pitch encoding for BEAT in this section (matching REMI; see Appendix~\ref{app:ablation_pitch}).
+This removes pitch encoding as a confound and ensures any performance gap reflects the temporal grouping structure alone.
+Higher pattern accuracy indicates stronger locality-aware representation learning of these structural regularities.
+Even though these synthetic patterns are simplifications of real music, the results suggest that BEAT more readily captures similar local regularities in actual musical sequences.

 All synthetic data consist of 8-bar segments in 4/4 time.
-We consider three types of constrained patterns: (1)~\textbf{Stepwise Transposition}, where each bar is a one-semitone transposition of the previous bar, probing pitch-invariant locality; (2)~\textbf{Beat Interleaving}, where each bar follows a fixed rhythmic pattern (AAAA, ABAB, or Mixed), evaluating beat-level structural regularities; (3)~\textbf{Time-Shift Reconstruction}, where the first 4 bars are repeated after a delay of 0--3 beats, probing time-invariant locality.
+We consider three types of constrained patterns: (1)~\textbf{Stepwise Transposition}, where each beat is a one-semitone transposition of the previous beat, testing whether the model learns systematic pitch-shift patterns across beats; (2)~\textbf{Beat Interleaving}, where each bar follows a fixed rhythmic pattern (AAAA, ABAB, or Mixed), evaluating beat-level structural regularities; (3)~\textbf{Time-Shift Reconstruction}, where the first 4 bars are repeated after a delay of 0--3 beats, testing time-invariant locality.